USING IRONWORD

 Document Elements

-Add TextRuns: This feature is all about fine-grained control over the text content.
-You can add, append and split text runs, which is vital for dynamic document creation.
+Add TextRuns: This feature focuses on fine-grained control over the text content.
+You can add, append, and split text runs, which is vital for dynamic document creation.
 Styling options are extensive, including changing font families, sizes, and colors, as well as adding bold, italics, and other text decorations.
 You can also embed images within text runs, creating a rich, visually engaging document.

 using IronWord;